blue-span/bluespan.gg/source/giveaway.rst

 Basic eligibility is currently determined by stream viewership.
 If you are a regular stream viewer, you are `likely eligible`_.

-.. enter your YouTube username [#youtube-username]_
-   in: https://s.surveyplanet.com/FIXME , exactly as it appears on YouTube, with no additional text.
-Submitting your name multiple times will not increase your chances of winning.

-.. .. [#youtube-username] Your "username" is the text that shows up to the left of the messages you type in YouTube's live chat feature.

 When are the winners being announced?
 -------------------------------------

-Winner announcement for giveaways happens live on-stream every other Sunday; see `What is the giveaway schedule?`_ for future giveaway winner announcement dates. `Who won the previous giveaway?`_ is also updated a few hours after the stream ends, so don't sweat missing the live announcement.
+Winner announcement for giveaways happens live on-stream every other Sunday; see `What is the giveaway schedule?`_ for future giveaway winner announcement dates. `Who won the previous giveaway?`_ is also updated a few hours after the stream ends, so don't worry if you miss the live announcement.

 .. note:: You have 7 calendar days after being announced as a winner to claim your prize.
 Unclaimed prizes will be returned to the prize pool.